Login

 The Gaussian linear model and exact statistical inference

-- Endogeneity and the Instrumental Variables (IV) approach:
+- Endogeneity and the Instrumental Variables Approach (Lectures 13-18)

-Testing for endogeneity, instruments' relevance, and overidentifying restrictions
+Tests for endogeneity, instrument relevance, and overidentifying restrictions

 Books